dgarroDC/CustomShipLogModes/README.md

 Additionally, and also very important, this method refreshes the UI of the list items, according to the available items, the selected index, their text and icons.
 Remember that the UI could show less items that the ones available: it shows up to **7** items if the list was created with `useDecField = true` (this is the same number of items that you see in the vanilla Map Mode) and **14** if `false`.
 When the user navigates the list the items are scrolled.

 ---
+`public void UpdateListUI()`

+Similar to `UpdateList` but this just updates the UI, it doesn't take the user input to navigate the list (and doesn't return a value).

+---
 `public void SetName(string nameValue)`

 Changes the text showed above the list of items, by default it displays the empty string `""`.
 You could change it to display the name of your mode for example.